kdJava/algoBlog/README.md

 *******************
 Here is a solution:

-Algorithm:
+	**Algorithm**:

 	1. Initialize count as zero.
 	2. Loop through each element of linked list:
      	If element data is equal to the key item then increment the count, continue the loop;
 	3. Return count.

 *******************
 ####	problem-5: Write a function to reverse a linked list
 *******************
-1. Iterative Method
+**1. Iterative Method**
 Iterate trough the linked list.
 In loop, change next to prev, prev to current and current to next.

-2. Recursive Method:
+**2. Recursive Method:**
 https://www.youtube.com/watch?v=KYH83T4q6Vs
 The cool thing about recursion in this problem is that it essentially allows us to iterate through the linked list backwards – even though this is impossible in a singly linked list just by using the pointers